nntrn/playlist-popularity/README.md

 2. Show the popularity value for the artist.

+3. Show the number of followers the artist has.

 #### Yellow: Get an Artist's Top Tracks

-1. Who's top tracks are these?
+1. Whose top tracks are these?

 2. Get the top tracks of another artist.

+3. Top Tracks vary by country.
+Which country are these top tracks for?
+Show the top tracks in another country.

+### Bonus!

+Use a different endpoint to get totally different data! *(Hint: look at [this repository](https://github.com/thelinmichael/spotify-web-api-node/) for examples of all the calls you can make)*